yce6db/spsatuva.github.io/_pages/resources/courses.md

          aria-labelledby="3430"
          data-parent="#wrapper-3430">
 <p>
-Contuing where you left off in E&M 1 you will cover topics such as electomagnetic waves, gaue theory, electromagnetic radation, and realatavistic electrodynamics.
+Continuing where you left off in E&M 1, you will cover topics such as; electomagnetic waves, gauge theory, electromagnetic radation, and realatavistic electrodynamics.
 The intergals in this course are a lot of "fun."
 <br>
 <br>
 The text is the same as E&M 1 and you will cover chapters 8-12
 <br>
 <br>
- Prerequisite: (E&M 1) PHYS 3420
+ Prerequisite: E&M 1 (PHYS 3420)
 </p>
 </div>
 </div>